Welcome frustrated cat lovers! Skye Blake here, reporting on useful ways to get rid of nasty fleas on your otherwise happy, healthy cat!

 If you don’t clean all cars, you’ll probably end up bringing more fleas in the house and you’ll have to start all over again!

 Some people claim that bringing down the humidity helps kill fleas by dehydrating them.

 When the humidity level is at 50%, fleas start to die, so anywhere below 50% will help.

-A dehumidifier can bring the humidity level down in a room, however, they aren’t made to dehumidify a whole house.
+A dehumidifier can bring the humidity level down in a room, but not in an entire house.

 Some claim that desert areas don’t have flea problems because of their low humidity.